MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

    :::image type="content" source="media/copy-environment-audit-logs-enable.png" alt-text="Enable copying audit logs.":::

-4. Continue with steps 6 and 7 above.
+4. Continue with steps 6 and 7 in [Restore a manual backup](#restore-a-manual-backup).

 ### Delete a manual backup
  You can  delete manual backups.
 You can't delete system backups.